Aleksandr-Pod/goit-react-hw-04-hooks-images/README.md

 LOAD MORE button beneath the pics to add 12 more.
 A modal window with a Portal to see a fulscreen picture.

-list of Libs: nanoId, styled-components, react-icons, Formik.
+list of Libs: nanoId, styled-components, react-icons, react-spinners, Formik.